Flashfyre/Spectrite/README.md

 ### Arrow of Spectrite Damage
 A tipped arrow that carries a Spectrite Damage effect.
 It has the same variants as the potions.

+### Spectrite Wither Skeleton Skull
+The skull of a Spectrite Wither Skeleton.
+In the future, it may be used to summon the (not-yet-existing) Spectrite Wither.
+For now, it can be used as a decent helmet that, while it cannot be enchanted, never deteriorates.

 ### Bucket of Molten Spectrite
 A bucket of deadly Molten Spectrite.
 Its only practical use is as a last-resort weapon since it cannot be used as a fuel source since it would melt its container.
 What?
 You want to know how the bucket can hold it?
 Well that's obviously becau